Techienaut/techienaut.github.io/_posts/2021-06-08-blog-0-junk-projects.md

 # Conclusions/Future Posts

-Well I hope you enjoyed this first blog post.
+Well, I hope you enjoyed this first blog post.
 This was sort of a test post--so I'm glad you bared with me.
 I plan to use this medium to output everything I learn as a developer, and hopefully teach newcomers.
 I love documentation and helping others.
 If you have any suggestions, please send me a Tweet or DM on Twitter [@techienaut](https://twitter.com/techienaut).
-If your an employer, feel free to email me or send a connection request with a message on LinkedIn.
+If you're an employer, check out my socials on the left.
+You can email me or send a connection request with a message on LinkedIn.